 On this page:

-The Orthopaedic Research and Biotechnology Unit (ORB) aims to advance orthopaedic care through an improved understanding of bone diseases, bone healing and pharmaceutical therapies.
-Its research approach is highly translational, bridging the gap from bench to bedside.
+The Orthopaedic Research and Biotechnology Unit aims to advance orthopaedic care through an improved understanding of bone diseases, bone healing and pharmaceutical therapies.
+Our high calibre team consists of orthopaedic surgeons, orthopaedic surgical fellows, research scientists and biomedical engineers.

-ORB pioneered the use of bisphosphonates in paediatric medicine and this work is now directly helping children within the hospital.
-Associate Professor Little's bisphosphonate research is internationally recognised.
-This work has led to the development of one of the ORB's main research themes – optimisation of the anabolic (bone-forming) and catabolic (bone-resorbing) responses.
-It has had success in combining local anabolic treatment with systemic bisphosphonate therapy.
-The Unit is continuing to explore this drug combination experimentally as well as applying it to clinical situations.
+Professor Little pioneered the use of bisphosphonates in paediatric medicine and this work is now directly helping children within the Hospital.
+Our work in bisphosphonates has led to the development of one of our main research themes – optimisation of the anabolic (bone-forming) and catabolic (bone-resorbing) responses.
+We are currently achieving early success in combining local anabolic treatment with systemic bisphosphonate therapy.

 We have developed models of the orthopaedic manifestations of Neurofibromatosis type 1 (NF1), a common genetic disease affecting one in 3,000 children that can manifest as a variety of characteristic symptoms including the formation of tumours.
 We

 have recently published studies looking at common orthopaedic conditions in these children, showing that dual problems in bone anabolism and bone catabolism may both contribute to the way NF1 affects bones.